m1gwings/summaries/computer-security/cryptography.md

 ## History of cryptography

 Cryptography was born in ancient society, when writing became more common, and hidden writing became a need.
 In particular it was born for commercial (e.g. the recipe for lacquer on clay tablets) or military uses.
-It was designed by humans, for human computers: algorithms were computed by hand ì, with pen and paper.
+It was designed by humans, for human computers: algorithms were computed by hand, with pen and paper.

 In 1553, for the first time Bellaso separates the encryption method from the key.